 - Phone conversations between the previous or receiving schools prior to the pupil joining/leaving.
-These phone conversations are shared with Class Teachers to ensure that they are aware of the needs of any new pupil. - Where a pupil may have more specialised needs, a separate meeting can be set up with Miss Debnam, the previous school's SENCO and the parents/carers. - Miss Debnam is always willing to meet parents/carers prior to their child joining the school or after they have started. - All pupils attend at least one transition session where they spend some time with their new class and teacher. - Additional visits are also arranged for pupils who need extra time in their new school. - A flourishing Parent, Teachers and Friends Association (PTFA) welcomes new members. - A member of the senior leadership team always shows new families around the school.
+These phone conversations are shared with Class Teachers to ensure that they are aware of the needs of any new pupil. - Where a pupil may have more specialised needs, a separate meeting can be set up with Mrs Langiano, the previous school's SENCO and the parents/carers.

+- Mrs Langiano is always willing to meet parents/carers prior to their child joining the school or after they have started. - All pupils attend at least one transition session where they spend some time with their new class and teacher. - Additional visits are also arranged for pupils who need extra time in their new school. - A member of the senior leadership team always shows new families around the school.